rrumale/machine-learning-live-labs/f1-oml-services/f1-oml-services.md

-# Formula 1 OML services
+# Make predictions for Formula 1 season using Oracle Machine Learning

 ## Introduction